wd-bootcamp/web-exercises/sessions/recap-project-6-NEW/activity-planner/user-stories/0_database-connection.md

 -   [ ] Define the Mongoose Schema for activities in db/models/Activity.js with the fields mentioned above
 -   [ ] Define the Mongoose Schema for categories in db/models/Category.js with the fields mentioned above
 -   [ ] Create the API endpoints "api/activities" and "api/categories"
--   [ ] Connect to API endpoints "api/activities" and "api/categories" to read the data from the database
 -   [ ] Implement error handling for database connection issues